fpco/ide-backend/README.md

        for `updateTargets` and `buildExe` to be aware of the same set of source directories (#184).

+     * Invoking the Cabal functions that print to stdout and stderr is now done via our RPC (#180) that starts a separate binary ide-backend-exe-cabal.
+The stdout output it redirected to a log file and analyzed to provide Progress updates.
+The binary has to be present on the path.
+E.g., when you run ide-backend tests you can add the extra fpco-stock-7.4 path component (see SETUP.md), into which the binary is installed by default with 'cabal install':

+         IDE_BACKEND_EXTRA_PATH_DIRS=~/env/fpco-patched-7.4/local/bin:~/env/fpco-patched-7.4/dot-cabal/bin:~/env/fpco-stock-7.4/dot-cabal/bin \
+         IDE_BACKEND_PACKAGE_DB=~/env/fpco-patched-7.4/dot-ghc/snippet-db \
+         dist/build/ghc-errors/ghc-errors

      * ...

  *  Version 0.8.